top of page

 Does a Sports Massage hurt?

 Deep tissue massage only hurts if the therapist does not communicate with their client.
-Luckily I am great with communication so always ask my clients if the pressure is ok and if they are comfortable.
+Luckily I am great with communication so always ask my clients if they are comfortable, if the pressure is bearable or even enough.

-There are certain areas where the body may be more tender whether it be due to tension, knots or injury.
-Trigger pointing can be painful as it involves the therapist pressing their elbow or thumbs into a knotted area to force tension release.
-If you communicate how you are feeling to me, I will ensure I make you feel as comfortable as possible.
+There are certain areas where the body may feel more tender naturally, or whether it be due to tension or injury.
+Trigger pointing can be uncomfortable as it involves the therapist pressing onto a knotted area to release tension.
+If you communicate how you are feeling, I will adjust to your request, whilst meeting the needs of the treatment.

 How will Dry Cupping benefit me?

-The role of Dry Cupping is to create a vacuum on the skin, drawing blood to the surface to remove stagnant blood containing toxins, improved blood circulation, reduced muscle tension, scar tissue repair, improved mobility and range of motion, pain relief, and stimulation of the nervous system.
+The role of Dry Cupping is to create a vacuum on the skin (suction), drawing blood to the surface to remove stagnant blood containing toxins, improved blood circulation, reduced muscle tension, scar tissue repair, improved mobility and range of motion, pain relief, and stimulation of the nervous system.

-The side effects include: A circular cupping mark that remains for 5-20days, temporary discomfort, mild nausea, swelling mark on skin, sweat extraction, emotional release, e.g., crying.
+The side effects include: a circular cupping mark that remains for 5-20days, temporary discomfort (a small pinch feeling), swelling mark on skin, sweat extraction.

-Please not: not all of these side effects apply to everyone.
+Please note: not all of these side effects apply to everyone.

 bottom of page